-The UALR Faculty Handbook and the UALR Student Handbook outline the university’s policies and procedures created by the faculty and passed through UALR Faculty Senate for handling academic misconduct The policy is summarized as follows:
+The Faculty Handbook and the Student Handbook outlines the university’s policies and procedures created by the faculty and passed through UA Little Rock Faculty Senate for handling academic misconduct The policy is summarized as follows:

 - Notify student, department chair and dean of students of the charge(s) by completing an Academic Offense Allegation Report Form.
 These forms can obtained from your department chair or the Office of Dean of Students.